dynamsoft-docs/capture-vision-docs-mobile/programming/faq/How-to-fix-building-errors-related-to-IOS-archetecture.md

 2. Set Build Settings > Archetectures > Build Active Architecture Only to YES and choose iPhone device run
 3. Set Build Settings > Archetectures > Architectures -> $(ARCHS_STANDARD)

-if still not working, please make one of the following changes:
+If the error message still exists, please make one of the following changes:

 1. change framework to xcframeworks
+Or
 2. Excluded Architectures -> Debug -> Any iPhone simulator -> arm64
+Or
 3.
 ```
     Podfile: